alicolville/Weight-Tracker/readme.txt

 * Improvement: New export interface that supports large data sets.
 Data is now prepped and saved to disk in stages which improves performance.
 * Improvement: Ability to download the last 30 reports.
+* Bug fix: [wt-progress-bar] - when a user meets or exceeds their target, set the progress to 100%, not 1%!
 * Bug fix: Labels for form fields are correctly linked by ID.

 = 8.0.6 =